What is the difference between PDM and PLM

 • Collaboration Across Departments: Facilitates teamwork among R&D, manufacturing, and marketing.

-• Workflow Automation: Simplifies and standardizes processes.
+• Workflow Automation: Simplifies and standardises processes.

 • Analytics and Insights: Delivers data-driven insights for continuous improvement.